 Fotos from the show.
 Each scene was represented by a different type of window.
 Top left: the house window was on a track and glided in from the wings.
 Bottom right: the Cafe Hoedown skylight window flew in from above.
 The word Cafe is backwards to convey that is the sign and we are on the back side, or inside the cafe, of the sign.

 The design and construction team.
 Laird McDonald, Watson, and Jeff Wincek.
 Jeff developed the background design concept and Laird helped with the implementation and construction.
 We are pointing to the rendering of the backdrop (seen above in fotos).
 To the lower right is a rendering of the show curtain.

 Below: the front and back of the program cover.

 Washing the flats/backdrops in the gymnasium courtyard

 More of this design and additional work while Jim was at UT.

 The Dating Game

-The stage set for Allied Youth's version of the Dating Game.
-Good friend, Bobby Darrow, was President of Allied Youth.
-The large hearts were bright red and the backdrop was light blue.
+The stage set for Allied Youth's version of the Dating Game, Febuary 9, 1968.
+Bobby Darrow was President of Allied Youth.
 The black flats in the middle jutted out far enough so the contestants couldn't see their potential dates.